 Democracies are susceptible to being turned into authoritarian states.
 As the book shows, it happened in Peru, Chile and has happened in Hungary since the late 2010s.

 The instruments to overthrow democracies lay within them.
-Packing courts, controlling the apparatus of the legislature, it’s unsettling how easily it can be done.
+Packing courts, and controlling the apparatus of the legislature, it’s unsettling how easily it can be done.

 This often happens when the norms of democracy have been broken.
 Think of Donald Trump calling the media fake news and haranguing judges and you have an idea of how the norms of democracy can be overturned.

 How Democracies Die maps out how this happens, what methods demagogues use and how we can arm ourselves to ward off the threat of authoritarianism.